embarklabs/embark/README.md

 What is Embark
 ======

 Embark is a framework that allows you to easily develop and deploy Decentralized Applications (DApps).
 A Decentralized Application is serverless html5 application that uses one or more decentralized technologies.
-Embark currently integrates with EVM blockchains (Ethereum), IPFS, Whisper and Orbit.
+Embark currently integrates with EVM blockchains (Ethereum), Decentralized Storages (IPFS), and Decentralizaed communication platforms (Whisper and Orbit).
 Swarm is supported for deployment.

 With Embark you can:
 * Automatically deploy contracts and make them available in your JS code.
 Embark watches for changes, and if you update a contract, Embark will automatically redeploy the contracts (if needed) and the dapp.